LSSTDESC/rail_attic/examples/HowToDelightPZ.md

 then

 - python setup.py build_ext --inplace
-- python setup.py install
+- python setup.py install --user

+It is important to note that the Delight **setup.py** make that its own data files (FILTERS and SED) are installed somewhere by setuptools.

+The user use the setuptools to guess where these data are installed.

+The *scripts* in Delight are translated in python modules that can be used by RAIL.

-To works, delight needs a bunch of datasets in :
+Thus a new module has been created in :
-  - Delight/data>

-To ease the interface with RAIL, an interface package is being added in

-- Delight/interfaces/rail
+- **Delight/interfaces/rail**

+(To avoid too much code inside RAIL)

 ## LSSTDESC/RAIL